Recovery model: Trauma-informed recovery

 These approaches are in contrast to traditional care systems.
-Advocates of trauma-informed care critique traditional service delivery systems, such as standard hospitals, for failing to understand the role of trauma in a patient's life.
-Traditional service delivery systems are also critiqued for isolating the conditions of a recovering person and not addressing conditions such as substance abuse and mental illness simultaneously as part of one source.
-Specific practices in traditional service delivery systems, such as unnecessary procedures, undressing for examinations, involuntary hospitalizations, crowded emergency rooms, and limited time for providers to meet with patients, have all been critiqued as insensitive to persons recovering from trauma and consequential mental illness or substance abuse.
+Advocates of trauma-informed care criticize traditional service delivery systems, such as standard hospitals, for failing to understand the role of trauma in a patient's life.
+Traditional service delivery systems are also criticized for isolating the conditions of a recovering person and not addressing conditions such as substance abuse and mental illness simultaneously.
+Specific practices in traditional service delivery systems, such as unnecessary procedures, undressing for examinations, involuntary hospitalizations, crowded emergency rooms, and limited time for providers to meet with patients have all been critiqued as insensitive to persons recovering from trauma and consequential mental illness or substance abuse.
 Limited resources and time in the United States healthcare system can make the implementation of trauma-informed care difficult.

 There are other challenges to trauma-informed care besides limits in the United States healthcare system that can make trauma-informed care ineffective for treating persons recovering from mental illness or substance dependence.
 Advocates of trauma-informed care argue implementation requires a strong commitment from leadership in an agency to train staff members to be trauma-aware, but this training can be costly and time-consuming.
-"Trauma-informed care" and "trauma" also have contested definitions and can be hard to measure in a real world service setting.
+"Trauma-informed care" and "trauma" also have contested definitions and can be hard to measure in a real-world service setting.
 Another barrier to trauma-informed care is the necessity of screening for histories of trauma.
 While agencies need to screen for histories of trauma in order to give the best care, there can be feelings of shame and fear of being invalidated that can prevent a recovering person from disclosing their personal experiences.